Scholarships

 Oswego Teachers Credit Union Scholarship

 In an effort to help further the education of high school students, the Oswego Teachers E. Federal Credit Union is offering scholarships to students who are members of the credit union and a high school senior at the time of application.
 They will be competing for one (1) of seven (7) $500 scholarships and one (1) $1,000 scholarship offered by the Oswego E. Teachers Federal Credit Union.
 We are designating two (2) scholarships per school district and one (1) county wide scholarship.
 Applicants will be judged on academic performance, extra-curricular and community activities, references, and personal goals.
+Students may apply by visiting the website here.

 -